 How to Form a Chapter

-The following information is for any individuals interested in forming a state Chapter of AARST.
-The guidance submitted below by the Chapter Council follows best practices for a chapter based on AARST National by-laws, the Chapter Bylaws template, AARST Chapter Affiliation Agreement, and the Certificate of Incorporation template.
-AARST staff will take care of the incorporation legalities and guide the organizers through the entire process.
+The following information is for any individuals interested in forming a state Chapter of IEA.
+The guidance below follows best practices for a chapter based on AARST National by-laws, the Chapter Bylaws template, IEA Chapter Affiliation Agreement, and the Certificate of Incorporation template.
+IEA staff will take care of the incorporation legalities and guide the organizers through the entire process.

 INTRODUCTION

-Membership in AARST can offer an effective path to achieve professional and business success.
-AARST is recognized by government policy makers, the press, and business leaders as a guiding force in the radon industry.
+Membership in IEA can offer an effective path to achieve professional and business success.
+IEA is recognized by government policy makers, the press, and business leaders as a guiding force in the radon industry.
 The AARST Chapters provide members the ability to focus as a group on particular state and local issues while being identified with a respected national organization.

 The formation of a chapter can bring together a variety of interested parties to locally deliver continuing education training; influence legislation and public opinion; and address other local matters.
 The Association’s by-laws (Sec.
 9.04) authorize the Board of Directors to approve the formation of chapters.
-Affiliate Chapters conduct programs in accordance with the Chapter Affiliation Agreement and in support of local initiatives.
-Regular communication between Chapters and AARST National AARST enables National to readily respond to the needs of Chapters that are can directing the skills, talents, and advocacy voice of members to achieve ends that are in the interest of the radon industry as a whole.
+Affiliated Chapters conduct programs in accordance with the Chapter Affiliation Agreement and in support of local initiatives.
+Regular communication between Chapters and IEA National IEA enables National to readily respond to the needs of Chapters that are directing the skills, talents, and advocacy voice of members to achieve ends that are in the interest of the radon industry as a whole.

 Regular two-way communication makes strong local and national organizations.
 To assist members, the following guidance for the formation and operation of a chapter is provided.